-You can get appeal forms from local area education offices or downloadable from the council's website
+You can get appeal forms from your local area education office or they are downloadable from the County Council's website.

 If the Student Support Appeals Committee decides that your child is entitled to help with travel costs, we will refund their travel costs from the date we receive your appeal form with the full evidence to support your appeal.